otherland/biblebasedliving/content/uk-christian-identity.md

 Lastly, active engagement in our communities is crucial for restoring Christian values.
 Whether through volunteering, participating in local initiatives, or standing up for biblical principles in public discourse, we can make a difference by being salt and light in society.
 By building bridges, fostering dialogue, and advocating for biblical values with love and humility, we can contribute to the restoration of Christian values in the UK.

-Source material: Christians can contribute to restoring Christian values through prayer, personal example, and active engagement in communities[^2].

 ## 7. What are some UK Christian nationalist groups and their goals?